a-sit-plus/gradle-conventions-plugin/README.md

       if absent.
 * Automatic compilation and publication of Gradle version catalog for all non-test dependencies
   * Can be disabled by setting `publishVersionCatalog = false` in a module's `build.gradle.kts`
-* Publication-specific CycloneDX SBOM generation and publication
-  * Enabled by default through `enableSbom`
-  * Generates normalized SBOMs for each published Maven publication
-  * Attaches normalized `cyclonedx` JSON and XML artifacts to Maven publications

 **Do read the section on JDK version management!**